joelpet/mailbox-org-cli/README.md

 1. Why it's in Go instead of JS/Python/PHP/other-scripting-language ?

-First version was based on JS, but then I realized that I wanted single binary which can be run on `scratch`, without any JS, Python, PHP, Ruby, etc interpreter installed.
+The original author based the first version on JS, but then they realized that they wanted single binary which can be run on `scratch`, without any JS, Python, PHP, Ruby, etc interpreter installed.

-Technically - this could be written as a Bash script containing some `curl`s and HTML parsing, but see above :)

 2. Why there are no tests?

 Because of how `surf` works, it's hard to "feed" it with stubbed HTML content.
-Other solutions include using some [HTTP mocking library](https://github.com/h2non/gock) or setting up some [local mock server](https://mockoon.com/).
-Also, this isn't a tool which gets 23 releases per month, so I'm "testing" it manually.
+Other solutions include using some [HTTP mocking library](https://github.com/h2non/gock) or setuping some [local mock server](https://mockoon.com/).
+Manual testing will suffice for now.

 3. Why does it use `username`/`password` instead of token?

-Because I didn't find a way to generate application token in Mailbox.org interface.
+Becasue the original author didn't find a way to generate application token in Mailbox.org interface.
 Official [API](https://api.mailbox.org/v1/doc/welcome/Grundlegende-Informationen.html) also requires username/password and gives you token which is valid only for 20 minutes.

 One could probably use `PHPSESSID` but extracting this requires you either to dig into browser's Dev Tools or CLI tool should store it somewhere after first login.